mal1kc/web_clock/readme.md

-# a web_timer , world_clock , stopwatch
+# a web clock

-a web app built with svelte kit and tailwindcss
+ a web app built with svelte kit and tailwindcss features

+ * timezone specific clock
+ * world_clock
+ * stopwatch
+ * timer